augustinh22/msc_markdown/source/03_AppliedExample.md

 \chapter{Implementation}\label{ch:implementation}

 This applied example implementation covers a highly automated workflow for transforming Sentinel-2 data into meaningful information.
 Some of its potential utility is framed in \autoref{sec:framing}, and preliminary ad-hoc proof-of-concept results for further discussion are provided in \autoref{ch:proof}.
+This implementation was documented in less detail in **cite GI_Forum Paper**.

 # Use-Case Selection